Cartocite/osmada/README.md

 OSMADA is designed to be used in workflows, typically composed of 3 steps :
 1. Load the changes in a database (SpatiaLite)
 2. Filter changes, for instance to ignore changes from trusted users or changes to unsignificant tags
-3. Export the remaining changes in same format (Augment diff) or a different one (CSV only for now)
+3. Export the remaining changes in same format (Augmented diff) or a different one (CSV only for now)

 A workflow is defined as a Python settings file, a commented example is supplied in the osmada folder.